1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 - Plan is make guards drunk and then use their daggers.
 - Says that he "I think not of them"(579) potentially lying to Banquo
-- "That summons thee to heaven or to hell."(629) gonna kill the king Macbeth's Wife
+- "That summons thee to heaven or to hell."(629) gonna kill the king
+- Did not want to make the scene with the daggers to implicate Macbeth's Wife
  - wants to assist Macbeth with his kindly nature
  - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407)